What stops someone from leaving an abusive relationship? Why do some people stay, while some bravely choose freedom?

 As a society, we must receive and believe a victim’s disclosure of abuse.
 This creates a shift in domestic violence counsel and care, and provides a pathway to healing.
 Our team prevents compound abuse by promoting trauma-informed and compassionate responses, and refusing to permit first responders to disbelieve, shun, silence, or mock a victim who courageously speaks out about the abuse they are enduring.

-By stemming the tide of abuse through education and support, we protect families and foster healthy environments in which all individuals can thrive.
+Choosing to leave security requires information and support.
+Pursuing freedom requires facing hard truths, breaking patterns and causes initial discomfort.
+This discomfort typically resolves once a victim feels the warm bath of safety in living free from abuse.
+By stemming the tide of domestic abuse through education and support, we protect families and foster healthy environments in which all individuals can thrive.

 Your Trusted Partner

 Whether you’re contemplating a divorce, have already started the process, or are far into the proceedings, do you wish you had someone to share with you the inside scoop on how to save money, time and emotional energy on your divorce?